Mission and Vision

 - Enhances learning and "levels the academic playing field" for Virginia students by providing equal access to high-quality electronic resources to students at all member institutions and by facilitating interlibrary loans throughout the state.

-- Provides over 400,000 Virginia students with 24/7 access to tens of thousands of electronic books and journals, hundreds of research databases, and a wealth of academic and professional working papers, proceedings, and transactions, all covering subject areas from science, medicine, and technology to the arts and humanities.
+- Provides Virginia students with 24/7 access to a robust collection of electronic books and journals, research databases, and a wealth of academic and professional working papers, proceedings, and transactions, all covering subject areas from science, medicine, and technology to the arts and humanities.

-- Speeds information delivery between libraries by providing software, equipment, and support to interlibrary lending.
+- Speeds information delivery between libraries by providing software and support to interlibrary lending.

 Virginia benefits financially.

-- Saves institutional money and staff time by avoiding duplication of collections.
+- Saves institutional money and staff time by avoiding duplication of collections and enabled shared agreements and central invoicing.

 VIVA history can be found in the Special Collections and Archives of George Mason University.
 There are documents and correspondence from the development and operations of the consortium from its founding onward.